Canada Invasion in 1775: General Richard Montgomery

 Sketched near the end of her life, Janet lived 53 years beyond Richard’s death.
 Having never remarried, her love for ‘her soldier’ had never dimmed over the long years of loneliness.

 Montgomery’s death proved both shocking to the struggling new nation as well becoming the first martyr to the American cause.
-Schuyler lamented that the entire operation against Canada was lost without Montgomery, writing to Congress, “My amiable friend, the gallant Montgomery, is no more…we have met a severe check, in an unsuccessful attempt on Quebec, May Heaven be graciously pleased that the misfortune may terminate here.”
+General Schuyler lamented that the entire operation against Canada was lost without Montgomery, writing to Congress, “My amiable friend, the gallant Montgomery, is no more…we have met a severe check, in an unsuccessful attempt on Quebec, May Heaven be graciously pleased that the misfortune may terminate here.”
 So too Washington praised Montgomery, writing to Schuyler, “In the death of this gentleman, America has sustained a heavy loss, as he had approved himself a steady friend to her rights and of ability to render her the most essential services.”
 On January 25, 1776, Congress approved a monument in memory of Montgomery.
 It rests to this day in St. Paul’s Cathedral, New York, installed in 1787 and later, in 1818, upon which the remains of Montgomery were laid to rest.
 Throughout the colonies, Montgomery was viewed as a hero and patriot to the cause.
 He was soon after elegized in literature among authors and poets such as Thomas Paine, Ann Eliza Bleeker, and Lord George Byron.
 Even in England his death was mourned.
 The Whigs used his death to help show the failure of Britain’s policies towards America.
 Lord North acknowledged Montgomery’s brave virtues as an ‘Englishman,’ while pointing out that he was still a ‘rebel.’
 And newspapers in London paid tribute to Montgomery; the Evening Post bordered its March 12, 1776 edition in black as a sign of mourning for the brave American general and former British officer.

 Lost Love

 Janet would suffer two personal deaths in 1775, her father Robert Livingston, and her husband Richard.
 However, of Richard, she would never recover from the loss of ‘my general’.
 She would never remarry, declining the offer of marriage from several suiters, including former Continental Army General Horatio Gates.
 After Richard’s death, she moved to the house near Rhinebeck on which Montgomery had begun work when called to serve.
-Janet remained interested in politics for the rest of the war and throughout her life.
+Janet became interested in politics for the rest of the war and throughout her life.
 She remained a harsh critic of Loyalists and much later, after visiting her deceased husband’s family in England, was glad to return to America after a political fall-out.
 Janet died on November 6th, 1824.
 After fifty-three years without her beloved Richard, in which her love for ‘my soldier’ never faltered, she was laid to rest beside him in New York’s St. Paul’s Chapel and Churchyard.

 IF YOU WOULD LIKE TO READ MORE, CHECK OUT THESE PREVIEWS OF BOOKS ON AMAZON